hyperonecom/h1-cli/docs/disk.md

 ## h1 disk download

-Download disk to a .vhdx file
+Download Disk to a .vhdx file

 ### Syntax